-However, you can take it one step further… and automate invoice processing with AI.
+However, you can take it one step further… and automate invoice processing with AI-based OCR.

-Automated invoice processing can be the first step in increasing a company’s technological advancement.
+Automated invoice processing has many benefits and can increase your company’s technological advancement.

-As you can see, automated invoice processing brings enormous benefits to the entire company so it’s worth considering it.
+As you can see, automated invoice processing brings many benefits to your small or mid-sized business, so consider this in your workflow planning.

 How Alphamoon helps you Track Invoices And Payments

-Alphamoon specializes in automating processes that should be automated.
+Alphamoon specializes in automating processes that used to be manual.
 One of them is invoice processing.